 \section{Abstract}

-{High Energy Neutrino telescopes such as \ice~or \kmnet~issue public alerts describing the characteristics of possible astrophysical high energy neutrino events.
-This information, in particular the arrival direction and the associated uncertainty of the neutrino candidates, is used by observatories to search for possible electromagnetic counterparts.
-Such searches are complicated by the localization areas as high as tens of squared degrees or more and the absence of constraints on the distance or nature of the source, contrarily to gravitational wave alerts issued by instruments such as \lo/\vo.
-A method to derive a probable distance for astrophysical source possibly associated to a HEN event is described, which can be used in a cross-match with galaxy catalogues to search for possible electromagnetic counterparts.
-This is intended as a guide for high energy neutrino followup campaigns. } \keywords{high energy neutrinos -- Electromagnetic followup -- multimessenger astronomy }
+{High-energy neutrino telescopes such as \ice~or \kmnet~issue public alerts describing the characteristics of possible astrophysical high-energy neutrino events.
+This information, particularly with respect to the arrival direction and the associated uncertainty of the neutrino candidates, is used by observatories to search for possible electromagnetic counterparts.
+Such searches are complicated by the size of localisation areas, which can be up to tens of squared degrees or more, coupled with the absence of constraints on the distance or nature of the possible source -- in contrast to gravitational wave alerts issued by instruments such as \lo/\vo.
+Here, we describe method for deriving a probable distance interval for the astrophysical source that may possibly be associated with a HEN event, which may then be used in a cross-matching with galaxy catalogues to search for plausible electromagnetic counterparts.
+This study is intended to serve as a guide for high-energy neutrino followup campaigns. } \keywords{high energy neutrinos -- Electromagnetic followup -- multimessenger astronomy }